 The food room is still freezing but we don’t complain.
-The landlord is still a robbing Bollix (water down the trail is 100r but he charges 400r and fills them himself behind the hotel out of the tap – I saw him) but we find him less objectionable.
+The overwhelming feeling here is of being ripped off (bottled water down the trail is 100r but here charges 400r and they fill them behind the hotel out of the tap – I saw it) but we find it less objectionable this time.

 The toilets are still horrendous but….they’re still horrendous.

 This is to be our breakfast stop.
 The lumpy porridge is flavored with cinnamon and topped with apple.
 I doubt if the nightly special at a top rated Michelin restaurant could have tasted any better.

 A couple of cups of watery instant coffee and we’re ready for off again.